Spectrum of radiation from global strings and the relic axion density: Introduction

 Even the largest simulations performed~\cite{Benabou:2024msj} do not have the dynamic range, defined by the ratio of the string correlation length, $\Delta\sim t$ to core width, $\delta$, to fully match what is necessary to make predictions of the relic axion density.
 This is because one has to resolve both scales in the simulation, requiring $\log(\Delta/\delta)\approx 70$.
-The very largest simulations use {\em Adaptive Mesh Refinement} (AMR)~\cite{drew2022radiation,buschmann2022dark} to achieve $\log(\Delta/\delta)\approx 9$.
-This is impressive, but is still significantly lower than the value relevant to the real Universe.
+The very largest simulations use {\em Adaptive Mesh Refinement} (AMR)~\cite{drew2022radiation,Drew:2022iqz,buschmann2022dark} to achieve $\log(\Delta/\delta)\approx 9$.
+This is impressive, but is still significantly lower than the value relevant to the real Universe, and hence one is forced to make an extrapolation (usually based on some analytic model) over many orders of magnitude, and regimes where different phenomena dominate the dynamics.
 This could play some role in the discrepancy described above.

-In addition to simulations from random initial conditions that model the evolution of a network of strings, attempts have been made to construct loops of strings~\cite{Saurabh:2020pqe}.
+In addition to simulations from random initial conditions that model the evolution of a network of strings, attempts have been made to construct loops of strings~\cite{Saurabh:2020pqe, Baeza_Ballesteros_2024}.
 It was suggested that the loops emitted a hard spectrum with $q\approx 1$, although the loops did not last for a significant number of oscillations.
 A circular loop was studied in ref.~\cite{battye1994global}.
 This decays in a single oscillation time and will emit a hard spectrum.
 An important question to answer is whether loops produced in the way suggested in ref.~\cite{Saurabh:2020pqe} and indeed those produced in network simulations are just too small to last long enough for them to be sufficiently different from a circular loop.

 In this paper we will first review the key aspects of the calculation of the relic axion density with respect to a model.
 This is an adaptation of that used in refs.~\cite{Battye:1994au,battye1994global} - which is in turn based on the one-scale model treatment in ref.~\cite{vilenkin1994cosmic}.
 The calculation is improved by including direct production of axions by the network and what becomes clear is that, whether loops or the long strings are the dominant mechanism, the spectrum of radiation is the key uncertainty.
 Subsequently, we show that the quantity typically used to calculate the axion density in numerical field theory simulations is dominated by the self-field of the string and that some restriction on the lattice sites included in the calculation is required to be sure that one is measuring the spectrum of emitted axions.
 This is relatively easy to do in the case of a perturbed straight string, but is more difficult in the context of a network simulation - the main reason being the strong coupling of the axion field to the string self-field.
 On the basis of this, we attempt to quantify the uncertainties in calculating the relic axion density based on a parametric model, ultimately concluding that the range of axion masses predicted from global string radiation is somewhat larger than that from the IMM.